A gerbe-like construction in gauge theory: Statement of the main theorems

 \begin{remark} The construction of $\hplus{\mbbX}$ is possible when $X$ is a general oriented closed 4-manifold.
 In that case, $\hplus{\mbbX}$ is a vector bundle of rank $b^+(X)$.

-Consider the case where $X$ is a homotopy $K3$ surface.
-Then, as mentioned after \cref{ref-thm1:MS}, we can canonically give the orientation of $\hplus{\mbbX}$ so that the sign of the Seiberg--Witten invariant for the spin structure becomes positive.
-In this paper, we assume that the orientation of $\hplus{\mbbX}$ is determined in this way. \end{remark}
+When $X$ is a homotopy $K3$ surface, we can canonically give the orientation of $\hplus{\mbbX}$ so that the sign of the Seiberg--Witten invariant for the spin structure becomes positive.
+We assume that the orientation of $\hplus{\mbbX}$ is determined in this way. \end{remark}